-During their transition to a new country and a new high school, immigrant girls are at great risk of both dropping out of high school and of getting pregnant, two factors that compromise their ultimate successful transition here.
-The great majority of teenage pregnancy in Port Chester High School is found in this new immigrant population.
+During their transition to a new country and a new high school, immigrant teenagers are at great risk of both dropping out of high school and, for girls, of getting pregnant, two factors that compromise their ultimate successful transition here.

-FSW collaborated with the Port Chester High School to create Bienvenidas Girls, to decrease both the school dropout and pregnancy rates for these young women.
+FSW collaborated with the Port Chester High School to create Bienvenidas, to decrease both the school dropout and pregnancy rates for these young women.
+These efforts have had huge success in lowering both dropout rates and pregnancy.
 The focus is on intensive support services upon their arrival to the school.
-A master level bilingual social worker outreaches to all girls, assesses them and identifies those at highest risk.
-All identified girls participate in an orientation group which includes single-sex education on biological and sexual development and awareness of resources in the community such as health services.
+A master level bilingual social worker outreaches to all students, assesses them and identifies those at highest risk.
+All identified students participate in an orientation group which includes single-sex education on biological and sexual development and awareness of resources in the community such as health services.
 All parents are invited to participate in parent workshops.
 Individual and family counseling is provided as needed.
-Grades are tracked for all girls; those in need will receive tutoring or appropriate services.
+Grades are tracked for all students; those in need will receive tutoring or appropriate services.

 For more information, please contact: